Generic selectors

 Figure 4

-Complication.
-(A) Postoperative anteroposterior and lateral radiograph.
-(B) Radiographs at final follow-up of 1 year showing union, well-maintained alignment with backout of hip screw.
+Complication. (a) Postoperative anteroposterior and lateral radiograph. (b) Radiographs at final follow-up of 1 year showing union, well-maintained alignment with backout of hip screw.

 At the final follow-up of 1 year, the HHS ranged from 71 to 100 with a mean of 91.7 ± 7.12.
 The results were excellent in 60%, good in 36%, and fair in 4% patients.